google/go-cloud/internal/contributebot/design/README.md

 ## Objective

-As a maintainer of Go Cloud, there are a number of conventions about format of issues, pull requests, and commits that keep the project tidy and easy to navigate.
+As a maintainer of the Go CDK, there are a number of conventions about format of issues, pull requests, and commits that keep the project tidy and easy to navigate.
 However, new contributors (and even seasoned contributors) forget to meet these conventions.
-It adds toil for maintainers of Go Cloud to correct contributions to match these conventions.
+It adds toil for maintainers of the Go CDK to correct contributions to match these conventions.
 The objective is to eliminate maintainer toil by notifying contributors of convention violations (or even correcting them automatically where possible).